Technology Information Security Case Study

 Pivot Point Security worked with Rajeev and his team to analyze various options, and helped them come up with the right combination of activities to meet their specific requirements.

-Conduct an Application Design Review, Network Vulnerability Assessment, and Application Vulnerability Assessment/Penetration Test in accordance with OWASP guidance to ensure that the application and the system that hosts it were secured in a manner consistent with best practices.
+✔ Conduct an Application Design Review, and Network Vulnerability Assessment/Penetration Test in accordance with OWASP guidance to ensure that the application and the system that hosts it were secured in a manner consistent with best practices.
 The attestation letters from these tests, in combination with the results of the gap assessment, formed the basis for attestation to existing and new customers.

 We continue to work with Rajeev and his team as “on-call” SMEs (Subject Matter Experts) for SIEM operation, as well as acting as Outsourced Incident Response.
 Still to execute: